lucidsoftware/neo-sbt-scalafmt/README.md

 Scalafmt artifacts are downloaded with a scalafmt Ivy configuration added to each project.
 Scalafmt classes are loaded in a separate classloader, allowing them work regardless of the Scala version of sbt.

+* `ScalafmtCorePlugin` adds the Ivy configuration and scalafmt dependency.
+* `ScalafmtCoursierPlugin` replaces the sbt ivy configuration with coursier.
-`ScalafmtCorePlugin` adds the Ivy configuration and scalafmt dependency. `ScalafmtPlugin` creates the scalafmt task for compile and test configurations.
+* `ScalafmtPlugin` creates the scalafmt task for compile and test configurations.